apatlpo/cognac/README.md

 ---

-If you want to jupyter on your desktop and access it from your laptop, firt run on your desktop:
+If you want to run jupyter on your desktop and access it from your laptop, first run on your desktop:
 ```
 jupyter-notebook --port=8889
 ```